fastasjamesschool/DataScienceResearch/WeeklyUpdates/2-22to3-6/README.md

 Here is an excerpt of the performance that I was getting pre modifications
 ![Poor performance on laptop](2-26.png)
 ## 2/28-3/5
-There was a slight stoppage in working on this Docker image I have continually faced constraints since I am working on my 8ish year old laptop To attempt to determine what issues are because of my computer and which ones are the Docker image I decided to setup a VM on my Desktop with considerable more resources
+There was a slight stoppage in working on this Docker image.
+I have continually faced constraints since I am working on my 8ish year old laptop.
+To attempt to determine what issues are because of my computer and which ones are the Docker image I decided to setup a VM on my Desktop with considerable more resources.
 This took 3 days after Docker not working led me down a rabbit hole to troubleshoot.
 I ended up realizing that docker requires virtualization, so I needed to enable nested virtualization in-order to properly run docker.
-I was able to conclude that the system on my laptop is mostly to fault other than one service that runs a db in the background might not run optimally
+I was able to conclude that the system on my laptop is mostly to fault other than one service that runs a db in the background might not run optimally.
-On this day after taking a break and reviewing some SQL I started working on learning MapReduce

 ## 3/6
+On this day after taking a break and reviewing some SQL I started working on learning MapReduce.
 I watched some videos including one by an amazing professor who does great work with Genomic Data Analysis and Web Scraping.
 This increased my overall comprehension of Map Reduce.